istvano/ubuntu-dev-machine-setup/README.md

   - install foliate, an e-book reader
   - install glow, apostrophe and Obsidian markdown editors
   - install dive, a tool for exploring each layer in a docker image
-  - install power management tools like [TLP](https://github.com/linrunner/TLP)
-  - install development related packages like android-tools, awscli, httpie, clusterssh, docker, filezilla, golang, pipenv, etc
+  - install development related packages like httpie, clusterssh, docker, filezilla, golang, pipenv, etc
   - install nala, an alternative package management tool to apt/apt-get
   - install code fomatters and linters like black, ruff, ansible-lint, etc
   - setup golang directories
   - install download tools like axel, transmission, wget, aria2
   - install image, audio and video packages like vlc, totem, gimp, imagemagick, etc
-  - install virtualization tools like virtualbox, docker, docker-compose
+  - install virtualization tools
-  - install and configure ssh server if not set to `laptop_mode`
-  - option to turn on night light settings for eye comfort (set `base_permanent_night_light.night_light_enabled` to `True`)
   - enable `fzf` fuzzy finder in zsh terminal; check out this [YouTube video](https://www.youtube.com/watch?v=1a5NiMhqAR0) to see how to use it
   - install terminal emulators Tilix
   - install [lazygit](https://github.com/jesseduffield/lazygit)